leondutoit/leondutoit.github.io/posts/index.md

 # Leonomics

 _I am a South African living in Oslo, Norway.
-My work at the University of Oslo involves building infrastructure, tools and services to enable the storage, sharing and analysis of research data.
-I [tweet](https://twitter.com/lcdutoit), [code](https://github.com/leondutoit) and [blog](http://our-energie.blogspot.no/) about climbing, skydiving and skiing._
+My work at the University of Oslo involves building infrastructure, tools and services to enable the storage, sharing and analysis of sensitive research data.
+Some of my professional interests are visible in the [code](https://github.com/leondutoit) I write in my free time.
+Feel free to browse my [cv](http://leonomics.com/cv.html)._

 ## Posts

-[Weekend warrioring]() - _Sending a sport route in Spain, 2017-03-XX_

 [Changing jobs](http://leonomics.com/changing-jobs.html) -
 _Reflections on my time at Telenor Digital and the University of Oslo, 2017-01-29_